muthu-tm/tic-tac-toe/README.md

 * To load an account with balance, select an account from available list by selecting option "3"
 * Purchase token before starting the game using option "7"
 * Start the game using option "9"; Join to an existing game by selecting option "10"
+* To play the game select option 11
-* To view the currrent game status, select option 11
+* To view the currrent game status, select option 12